 The National Youth Science Camp (NYSCamp) is a residential science education program that selects two young STEM enthusiasts from each state the summer after they graduate from high school.
 At the West Virginia camp, students will participate with other students from all over the country in learning projects and activities to broaden their exposure to new fields in science and engineering.
 Students who are selected will attend the NYSCamp FREE of charge.

 Regeneron Science Talent Search

 Regeneron STS is the nation’s most prestigious science research competition for high school seniors, providing a national stage for the country’s best and brightest young scientists to present original research to nationally recognized professional scientists.
 Students who enter Regeneron STS can look forward to exciting awards and experiences, with prizes up to $250,000.
-The top 300 scholars and 40 finalists will be announced in January 2020.
-Please email email@example.com with any questions you may have, or start the application process here.
-Deadline for applications November 19, 2019.
+You can email questions at firstname.lastname@example.org.

 The ROADS on Mars challenge gives teams of students grades 3–12 a chance to tackle a mission to Mars, following in the path of the next rover — Mars 2020.
-Just like the next rover, teams will face challenges including engineering and programming, analysis of biological signatures and geologic features, not to mention flying to Mars and successfully landing.
+Just like the next rover, teams will face challenges including engineering and programming, analysis of biological signatures, and geologic features, not to mention flying to Mars and successfully landing.
 Top teams from across the country will win a trip to Kennedy Space Center for the launch of Mars 2020!
-The deadline for applications is November 15, 2019.

 The Toshiba/NSTA ExploraVision science competition encourages K-12 students to imagine what technology might be like in the future while experiencing scientific process and discovery in an engaging, hands-on way.
-Let’s empower the next generation of inventors, scientists and leaders.
+Let’s empower the next generation of inventors, scientists, and leaders.
 It’s not too late to register your teams!
-Deadline for submissions is February 10.